pipecraft2/user_guide/doc/example_analyses_DADA2_16S.rst

 Once we have decided about the settings in our workflow, we can save the configuration file by pressing ``save workflow`` button on the right-ribbon
 |save|

 If you forget the save, then no worries, a ``pipecraft2_last_run_configuration.json`` file will be generated for you upon starting the workflow.
 As the file name says, it is the workflow configuration file for your last PipeCraft run in this **working directory**.
+If the file name (pipecraft2_last_run_configuration.json) is not changed, then the file is overwritten with the new configuration if running a new job in the same working directory.

 This ``JSON`` file can be loaded into PipeCraft2 to **automatically configure your next runs exactly the same way**.